-We are interested in studying novel functions of proteins related to ubiquitin.
-We also aim to identify and study novel proteins related to ubiquitin.
-Initially we plan to understand roles of these proteins in cellular processes like RNA splicing and stress signaling.
-For these goals we perform experiments in cell biology, genetics, and biochemistry in the yeasts Saccharomyces cerevisiae and Schizosaccharomyces pombe.
-We aim to utilize mammalian cell cultures and multi-cellular organisms through collaborations - to address questions related to the conservation of functions and application of our studies.
+We study function and regulation of proteins related to ubiquitin in cellular processes of pre-messenger RNA splicing and signaling.
+For these studies we perform experiments in molecular cell biology, genetics, and biochemistry in the budding yeast Saccharomyces cerevisiae and fission yeast Schizosaccharomyces pombe.
+We use mammalian cell cultures and multi-cellular organisms through collaborations to highlight functional conservations of the findings made in these organisms and their potential applications to humans.

 Ubiquitin and ubiquitin-like modifiers, for example, Hub1, SUMO, NEDD8, Sde2 etc., are a group of small proteins harboring ubiquitin fold, and function as central regulators for a large number of processes in the cell.
 The covalent attachment of ubiquitin to target proteins, termed ubiquitination, requires a set of dedicated enzymes.
 The process of ubiquitination is key for determining fate of target proteins through their degradation in the proteasome.
 The process also diversifies functions of its targets by modulating their properties in non-proteolytic ways.
 Other ubiquitin-like modifiers also attach to target proteins as modules or tags, both covalently and non-covalently, and play regulatory roles a similar large number of processes.
 These modifiers often operate as molecular switch in processes such DNA repair, signal transduction, protein sorting etc.